Orthodox Union: Synagogue affiliation

 The OU requires that all member synagogues follow Orthodox Jewish interpretations of Jewish law and tradition.
-Men and women are seated separately, and nearly always are separated by a mechitza, a physical divider between the men's and women's section of the synagogue.
+Men and women are seated separately and nearly always are separated by a mechitza, a physical divider between the men's and women's sections of the synagogue.
 Many OU synagogues support the concepts of Religious Zionism, which teaches that the existence of the State of Israel is a step towards the arrival of the Messiah and the eventual return of all Jews around the world to live in the ancient national Jewish homeland.
 The laws of Shabbat and kashrut are stressed.
 They pray in Hebrew, using the same traditional text of the siddur that has been used in Ashkenazi and Sephardi Jewish communities for the last few centuries.

 Until the 1980s, the most popular English translation of the prayer book used in OU synagogues had been Ha-Siddur Ha-Shalem edited by Philip Birnbaum.
-In recent years the most popular translated siddurim have been the Rabbinical Council of America edition of the Artscroll siddur and the Koren Siddur.
+In recent years, the most popular translated siddurim have been the Rabbinical Council of America edition of the Artscroll siddur and the Koren Siddur.
 Similarly, the most common Hebrew-English Chumash used had been the Pentateuch and Haftarahs, edited by Rabbi Joseph H. Hertz; in recent years this has been supplanted by The Chumash: The Stone Edition, also known as the Artscroll Chumash.

 Yachad

-Yachad: The National Jewish Council for Disabilities, is a global organization dedicated to address the needs of Jews with disabilities and ensuring their inclusion in every aspect of Jewish life.
-The inclusive design aims to ensure that persons with diverse abilities have their rightful place within the Jewish community, while it helps to educate and advocate in the Jewish world for greater understanding, acceptance, outreach, and a positive attitude towards disabled persons.
+Yachad: The National Jewish Council for Disabilities is a global organization dedicated to addressing the needs of Jews with disabilities and ensuring their inclusion in every aspect of Jewish life.
+The inclusive design aims to ensure that persons with diverse abilities have their rightful place within the Jewish community while it helps to educate and advocate in the Jewish world for greater understanding, acceptance, outreach, and a positive attitude toward disabled persons.